unavi-xyz/unavi/docs/vision.md

 - **[Nick Land](https://en.wikipedia.org/wiki/Nick_Land)** and accelerationist
   philosophy — recognizes that technological systems possess autonomous tendencies of self-organization and escape.
-UNAVI acknowledges these dynamics and directs them toward constructive aims; The Wired is designed to support growth, adaptation, and complexity while maintaining human agency and recognizable form.
+UNAVI acknowledges these dynamics and directs them toward constructive aims: The Wired is designed to support growth, adaptation, and complexity while maintaining human agency and recognizable form.

 - **[Hypermedia Systems](https://hypermedia.systems/)** — A modern exploration
   of the Web as a hypermedia system, not an app platform.
 Advocates for a return to the original Web architecture.
 UNAVI extends this model into 3D.
-  This approach keeps The Wired aligned with the principles that made the original web scalable, interoperable, and open.

 ## The Wired Manifesto

 > The true form of the Internet already exists.\
 > We need only to let it express itself.

-UNAVI is the first gesture toward that expression.
+UNAVI is the first step toward making that form visible and inhabitable.